sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/09_delphi/delphi.md

 #### SetChannelSupport

-Hide or show the channel selector box in the Glue42 window title bar.
+Hide or show the channel selector box in the Glue42 Window title bar.

 *Parameters:*